Resistor testing (Know if resistor is bad, open, short 2024)

 We use this process in a multimeter to measure and check the resistor.

-Now, you got the idea that resistance is used to actually test a resistor.
+Now, you know that we measure resistance to test a resistor.

 A good resistor is one when we measure its resistance value.
-This measured value (by using any tool or device) is equal to its manufacturer provided value.
+This measured value (by using any tool or device) equals its manufacturer-provided value.

-To find the manufacturer provided value.
-We can use the datasheet.
-Or we can do this by rising the resistor color code on its body.
+To find the manufacturer-provided value, we can use the datasheet or read the resistor color code on its body.

 Open resistors are those which give the resistance value of infinite.